j-o-e-y/unhashed/reviews-guides/myetherwallet_02-04-18/review-guide_myetherwallet.md

 ### Aesthetics

 MyEtherWallet's primary objective is not design, and at first you really notice it.
 The first impression is a busy page with a red warning at the top which doesn't ever go away.
+There's an overwhelming amount of links and drop down menus for things that new users don't even understand.

 ![aesthetic pic](/reviews-guides/myetherwallet_02-04-18/myetherwallet-media/myether_aesthetic_cropped.png)

-After using the wallet a few times you don't notice the design shortcomings as much.
-Once you become familiar with the wallet you'll find that the features outshine the style.
+That being said, I can assure you that after using the wallet a few times you won't notice the design shortcomings.
+You will become more familiar with how the wallet works and you'll realize that the priority was to build a product that works great.
+Even if that means sacrificing some effort towards design.

 ### Security